First-Generation College Student Scholarships

 · First Generation Grants and Scholarships from CollegeGrant.net

-If you’re a first generation student, help is available to help you pay for your education.
+If you’re a first-generation student, help is available to support your education.
 Depending on your family's income, you might qualify for federal Pell Grants, so be sure to complete the FAFSA to be awarded that aid.

 You might also qualify for other scholarships and awards apart from those allocated for first-generation students.
 To research and find these additional opportunities, you can use Appily's scholarship database.
 We have millions of dollars worth of scholarships that have all been vetted, so they're legit and scam-free.